 But exactly how do you make a house plant look original?
 By original, we mean it needs to look as if it was specially selected.
 Maybe there is something odd, or different, in the way it grows.
 Or perhaps something unusual, something not too perfect and mass produced.
 Possibly it’s just a plant that’s not the usual supermarket product snapped up at the check out counter.

 Where and How to find those special indoor Plants for your Scandi Boho Home

 Where do you find special plants?
-Well, you most likely won’t find them at the super market where plants look as if they have been mass produced for quick turnover – they are virtally identical.
-Where do you find special plants?
-Well, you most likely won’t find them at the super market where plants look as if they have been mass produced for quick turnover – they are virtally identical.
+Well, you most likely won’t find them at the super market where plants look as if they have been produced for quick turnover.
+There, plants are virtually identical.

-Best bet for finding a plant with character is the local market or even better, a large garden centre.
-And look out for pop up “jungles” – empty shops which are hired for a day or longer by a brand on a marketing and sales mission.
-Depending on the brand, it’s often smaller enterprises or solo entrepreneurs who have a passion for plants and take pride in their offer, who hire empty spaces to keep costs down.
+Your best bet for finding a plant with character is the local market or even better, a large garden centre.
+And look out for pop up “jungles” – empty shops which are hired for a day or a week.
+Depending on the brand, it’s often smaller enterprises or solo entrepreneurs who have a passion for plants and take pride in their offer.
+They hire empty spaces to keep costs down.

 Other ways to give your House Plant that Scandi Boho Look

 The pot in which you place the plant is almost equally important.
 We never use the dull brown plastic container the plants comes in when you buy it at the centre.
 Neither do we use the mass produced ceramic pots on sale everywhere. those pots may work well, but they are neither Scandi nor boho.
 And they are definitely not chic.